retz8/our-hour/README.md

 ## Checklist

-- [ ] Set up basic navigation and routing
+- [x] Set up basic navigation and routing
 - [ ] Implement core UI components
 - [ ] Design and implement chat interface
 - [ ] Deploy LangGraph to the cloud
 - [ ] Set up LangGraph backend integration
 - [ ] Testing and debugging

+## NOTE on Dev

+- app doesn't use `expo-router` for navigation, instead it uses `react-navigation` for navigation.
+This is because of limitations in `expo-router` for customization.